 A program is typically activated when the operating system encounters a call request.
-At run time, the call to another program is a dynamic program call.
+At runtime, the call to another program is a dynamic program call.
 The resources needed for a dynamic program call can be significant.
 Application developers often design an application to consist of a few large programs that minimize the number of dynamic program calls.

-- Figure 4 illustrates the relationship between OPM and the operating system.
-As you can see, RPG, - COBOL, CL, BASIC, and PL/I all operate in this model.
-As of release 6.1, the BASIC compiler is no - I longer available.
+Figure 4 on page 10 illustrates the relationship between OPM and the operating system.
+As you can see, RPG, COBOL, CL, BASIC, and PL/I all operate in this model.
+As of release 6.1, the BASIC compiler is no longer available.